nodalida2021/nodalida2021.github.io/social.md

 The conference dinner will be held in the Turku Castle

-* Tuesday 1.10.2019, starting at 19.30, ending 24.00 at the latest
+* Tuesday 1.10.2019, starting at 19.30, ending at 23.00
 * Turku Castle, King's Hall, Linnankatu 80
 * By the harbour, 30-45 min (3km) walk from the city centre, following the Aura river
-* Bus nro.
-1 from the city centre, rental city bikes, and rental kickbikes are other transport options
 * Full dinner and drinks
+* Transport there: bus nro.
+1 from the city centre, walk, rental city bikes, and rental kickbikes are other transport options
+* Transport back: the above options, plus we will have several busses leaving the venue at 23.10 stopping in the centre and by the Caribia hotel